Products

 GSM-R Engineering Overview (Live)

-Part of the UIC Rail Academy, this detailed course provides network engineers with an in depth study that covers all principles of GSM-R networks and operation.
+The 2-day GSM-R Engineering Overview Training Course offered by Wray Castle is a comprehensive program designed for network engineers looking to deepen their understanding of GSM-R networks and operations.
+Part of the UIC Rail Academy, this course covers all principles of GSM-R networks and provides a detailed study of the services, features, and technology involved.
+Ideal for individuals in technical roles within the rail industry, this course offers a broad overview of GSM-R services and technology.
+Participants will gain insights into GSM and GSM-R networks, network architectures, identities, coverage, procedures, and the European Train Control System.
+A basic understanding of cellular radio networks and railway signaling is recommended as a prerequisite for this course.
 Who would benefit Those in or entering technical roles within the GSM-R industry who require a broad overview of the services, features and technology of GSM-R. Prerequisites A basic understanding of cellular radio networks and railway signalling, as well as the ability to comprehend technical subjects, would be useful.
 Topic Areas Include Introduction to GSM and GSM-R Networks GSM Network Architecture GPRS Network Architecture GSM-R Network Architecture GSM-R Services GSM-R Identities GSM-R Coverage Network Access GSM-R Procedures European Train Control System Certified by Institution of Railway Signal Engineers (IRSE) The Institution of Railway Signal Engineers (IRSE) certifies that the syllabus for the GSM-R-Engineering course is appropriate for meeting the stated objectives of that course.
 For more information about the scope of the certification process provided by the IRSE please see the IRSE website www.irse.org.
 Also available as a Self-Study Online Learning Programme, learn more.

 £1,815.00